-- The legislature should debate budget policy before the Executive's Budget Proposal is tabled and approve recommendations for the upcoming budget. - The legislature should approve the Executive's Budget Proposal before the start of the budget year. - A legislative committee should examine in-year budget implementation and publish reports with their findings online.
+- The legislature should debate budget policy before the Executive's Budget Proposal is tabled and approve recommendations for the upcoming budget. - The legislature should approve the Executive's Budget Proposal before the start of the budget year. - In practice, ensure the legislature is consulted before the executive shifts funds specified in the Enacted Budget between administrative units; spends any unanticipated revenue; or reduces spending due to revenue shortfalls during the budget year.

-- In practice, ensure the legislature is consulted before the executive shifts funds specified in the Enacted Budget between administrative units; spends any unanticipated revenue; or reduces spending due to revenue shortfalls during the budget year. - A legislative committee should examine the Audit Report and publish a report with their findings online.
+• A legislative committee should examine the Audit Report and publish a report with their findings online.